Cholera in Africa and Western Asia (Yemen)

-- Zimbabwe was added to the list of countries experiencing an outbreak of cholera.
+- Angola was added to the list of countries experiencing an outbreak of cholera.

 Original publication date: September 1, 2016

 Cholera is an acute diarrheal infection caused by ingesting food or water contaminated with the bacterium Vibrio cholerae.
 Cholera causes watery diarrhea and can quickly lead to severe dehydration.
 In serious cases it can lead to death if left untreated.

 Cholera is endemic in many countries around the world.
 Every year there are between 1.3 to 4 million cases of cholera, with between 20 000 to 140 000 deaths.
 Travellers to tourist areas that practise safe food and water precautions and good hand hygiene are at low risk.

 The World Health Organization has confirmed outbreaks of cholera in the following countries in Africa and Western Asia:

 - Democratic Republic of Congo

 Consult a health care professional or visit a travel health clinic at least 6 weeks before you travel.

 Find out if there is a risk of cholera before travelling

 - See Travel advice and advisories by country